Everything You Need to Know About Choosing Brand Fonts

 Consistency plays a critical role in this.

-By consistently using the same fonts across all touchpoints, you create a consistent experience for every interaction with your brand.
+By consistently using the same fonts across all brand touchpoints, you create a consistent experience for every interaction with your brand.

 Characteristics of a Good Brand Font